American gymnast Biles cried at news of Tokyo postponement

 The American gymnast, who is typically very active on social media, appeared on NBC's 'Today' program from her home to give her first public comments since the Olympics were postponed last week because of the coronavirus pandemic.

-The 23-year-old Biles, already the most decorated gymnast in world championship history, had previously said she would retire after the Tokyo Olympics, which were originally scheduled to run from July 24-Aug.
-9 this year.
+The 23-year-old Biles, already the most decorated gymnast in world championship history, had previously said she would retire after the Tokyo Olympics, which were originally scheduled to run from Jul 24-Aug 9 this year.

 Biles, who in 2018 returned to competition after a nearly two-year layoff, must now endure another gruelling stretch of training if she wants to ensure she will be at her dazzling best in Tokyo and admits it will be a challenge.